Flodurs/EvoForts/README.md

 # EvoForts
-Using ml/genAlgo to optimize build orders in the game Forts by Earthworkgames
+Using ml/genAlgo to optimize build orders in the game Forts by EarthWork Games.

 !WARNING!: This repo is NOT ready to compile/execute.
 You need a valid Forts Version to use this!